aditibv/Privacy-and-Security-Attacks-in-Federated-Learning/README.md

 ## Conclusion

 This research provides practical insights and recommendations to enhance the security and reliability of Federated Learning systems.
-By simulating various attacks and evaluating defense strategies, the study aims to improve FL's robustness against potential threats.
+By simulating various attacks and  proposing defense strategies, the study aims to improve FL's robustness against potential threats.

-## Contact

-For further information, please contact [your email address].